edelmanjm/cs4850-gh-pages/Assignment05_GameEngineStudy/README.md

 use whatever you want (make, gcc, something else).
 The following commands are what I use; they should be run from the root of the repository.

-`cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_MAKE_PROGRAM=ninja -G Ninja -S Assignment05_GameEngineStudy -B Assignment05_GameEngineStudy/cmake-build-debug`
+`cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_MAKE_PROGRAM=ninja -G Ninja -S Assignment05_GameEngineStudy/part1 -B
+Assignment05_GameEngineStudy/part1/cmake-build-debug`

-`cmake --build Assignment05_GameEngineStudy/cmake-build-debug --target assignment5-part1 -j 14`
+`cmake --build Assignment05_GameEngineStudy/part1/cmake-build-debug --target assignment5-part1 -j 14`

+Once built, the executables can be run from the `cmake-build-debug` directory.

 * Name:
 * How many hours did it take you to complete this assignment?